Lycaste

 Lycaste, abbreviated as Lyc. in horticultural trade, is a genus of orchids that contains about 30 species with egg-shaped pseudobulbs and thin, plicate (pleated) leaves.
+According to the American Orchid Society, it was named after a Trojan princess and daughter of Priam from Greek mythology.

 Description

 Lycaste flowers, like all orchid blooms, have three petals and three sepals.
 The petals are typically yellow, white, or orange, and the sepals are yellow, orange, green, or reddish brown.
 The petals and sepals may be marked sparsely or densely with red, reddish purple, purple, or reddish brown spots.
 The lip (ventral petal) may be very similar to the other two petals, as in Lycaste aromatica or Lycaste brevispatha, or colored quite distinctively, as in several subspecies and varieties of Lycaste macrophylla.
 Most Lycaste flowers are medium in size, averaging about 5 to 10 cm, but Lycaste schilleriana is 16–18 cm across.
 Some Lycaste blooms have a unique fragrance - the scent of Lycaste aromatica has been variously described as cinnamon or clove.
 The blooms of the species Lycaste cochleata, Lycaste consobrina, and Lycaste cruenta also have a pleasant scent.